-You can group reports per categories in the navigation area.
+Reports can be grouped per categories in the navigation area.
 Categories facilitate arranging your reports in a structured way.
-You can open categories in the navigation area by clicking the Open Report icon and close them by clicking the Close Report icon.
+Open categories in the navigation area by clicking the Open Report icon and close them by clicking the Close Report icon.

-1 You can move categories within the navigation area by drag-and-drop.
+(i) Categories within the navigation area can be moved via drag-and-drop.